microsoft/garnet/website/docs/commands/etag-commands.md

 One of the following:

 - **Array reply**: An array of two items returned on success.
 The first item is an integer representing the ETag, and the second is the bulk string value of the key.
+If called on a key-value pair without ETag, the first item will be nil.
 - **Nil reply**: If the key does not exist.
-- **Error reply**: Returns an error if `GETWITHETAG` is called on a key that was not set with `SETWITHETAG`.

 ---